 They say music is medicine for the soul.
 We use it for inspiration, traditions and celebrations.
 We sing in the shower and dance in the kitchen.
-Certain songs can bring us back to moments in time and remind us of our greatest memories.
+Certain songs can transport us back in time to our greatest memories.
 Whether you love rock, classical, Latin or jazz, people of all ages around the world experience a universal response to music.

 Here are some ways that music can enhance your child’s happiness and learning potential: